-5. Place 3 quarts of hot water and the canning rack in the canner; for hot packed foods, the water can be heated to 180°F, or not quite boiling.
+- 5. Place 3 quarts of hot water and the canning basket or rack in the canner; for hot packed foods, the water can be heated to 180°F, or not quite boiling.
 To prevent water stains, add 2 tablespoons of white vinegar to the water in the canner.

-Note: 3 quarts of water are needed regardless of how many jars are being canned.

-- 6. Place the filled jars on the canning rack immediately after each jar is filled.
+Note: 3 quarts of water are needed regardless of how many jars are being canned. - 6.
+Place the filled jars on the canning rack immediately after each jar is filled.
 Always use the canning rack as the jars may break if set directly on the bottom of the canner. - 7.
 Hold the cover up to the light and look through the vent pipe (Fig. B) to be certain it is clear before placing the cover on the canner.
 If it is clear, proceed to the next step.
 If it is blocked, clean the vent pipe with a small brush or pipe cleaner (Fig. C). - 8.
-Check to be sure the overpressure plug is seated properly in the cover (Fig. D). - Place the cover on the canner, aligning the V mark on the cover (Fig. E) with the mark on the body handle.
+Check to be sure the overpressure plug is seated properly in the cover (Fig. D). - 9.
+Place the cover on the canner, aligning the V mark on the cover with the mark on the body handle.
 Press down on the cover handles to compress the sealing ring and then turn the cover in the direction indicated (clockwise) to close until the cover handles are above the body handles.
-Do not rotate the cover beyond this point.

-- 10. Using a high setting on your stove, heat the canner until a steady flow of steam can be seen, heard, or felt coming from the vent pipe (Fig. F).
-Allow this steam to flow for 10 minutes to vent, or exhaust, all the air from the canner.
+Do not rotate the cover beyond this point. - 10.
+Using a high setting on your stove, heat the canner until a steady flow of steam can be seen, heard, or felt coming from the vent pipe (Fig. E).
+Allow this steam to flow from the vent pipe for 10 minutes to vent, or exhaust, all the air from the canner.
 Reduce the heat on your stove, if necessary, to maintain a steady, moderate flow of steam. - 11.
-Assemble the pressure regulator as described on page 2 so it will register the desired canning pressure.
-See the specific canning recipe to determine the processing pressure. - 12.
-Place the pressure regulator on the vent pipe.
+Place the pressure regulator on the vent pipe (Fig. F, page 5).
 If the heat was reduced for venting, adjust it to a high setting and heat the canner.

 As the pressure develops in the canner, the air vent/cover lock will lift and lock the cover on the canner body.

-The air vent/cover lock is a visual indicator of pressure inside the canner.
-When it is in the up position (Fig. G), there is pressure in the canner.
-When it is in the down position (Fig. H), there is no pressure in the canner.
+The air vent/cover lock is a visual indicator of pressure.
+When it is in the up position, there is pressure in the canner.
+When it is in the down position, there is no pressure in the canner.